Zebra: In-Context Generative Pretraining for Solving Parametric PDEs: Introduction

 \section{Introduction}

+A major challenge for training neural solvers for time dependent partial differential equations (PDEs) or more generally for modeling spatio-temporal dynamics is to capture the variety of behaviors arising from complex physical phenomena.
+In particular, neural solvers, trained from a limited number of situations often fail to generalize to new physical contexts and situations \citep{chen2018neural, raissi2019physics, Li2020, koupai2024geps}.

-Training partial differential equation (PDE) solvers is a challenging task due to the variety of behaviors that can arise in physical phenomena, and neural solvers have limited generalization capability\citep{chen2018neural, raissi2019physics, Li2020}.
-We tackle the parametric PDE problem \citep{approximationpdes}, where a model is trained on trajectories defined by varying PDE parameters with the goal of generalizing across a wide range of parameters.
-The parameters may include initial and boundary conditions, physical coefficients, and forcing terms.
-We focus on pure data-driven approaches that do not leverage any prior knowledge on the underlying equations.
+We address the parametric PDE problem \citep{approximationpdes}, where the goal is to train models on a limited set of scenarios representing a given physical phenomenon so that they can generalize across a wide range of new contexts, including different PDE parameters.
+These parameters may encompass initial and boundary conditions, physical coefficients, and forcing terms.
+In this work, we focus on purely data-driven approaches that do not incorporate prior knowledge of the underlying equations.